BeechAgency/cso-master-child-trinity-adamstown/README.md

-St Catherine's Catholic College, Singleton Theme
+Trinity College, Adamstown Theme
 ===

-CSO Master child theme for St Catherine's Catholic College, Singleton.
-Changes the fonts, colours and school style of the site to be in line with the St Catherine's brand.
+CSO Master child theme for Trinity College, Adamstown.
+Changes the fonts, colours and school style of the site to be in line with the Trinity's brand.

 About
 ---------------